Gokina

 Gokina is a valley settlement situated on the leeward side of the Margalla Hills, 21 km from Islamabad, Pakistan.
+It borders the Hazara Division in the north.

-The hamlet is known for its scenic beauty, lush green meadows, and terrace farming, and attracts many tourists due to its views.
+The hamlet is known for its scenery, green meadows, and terrace farming, and attracts tourists due to its views.
 The area is filled with pine trees and a natural spring arising from the mountains.
 The spring, running parallel to the mountains, separates the area into two parts.
 Its water in some places is stored in local reservoirs for home usage.

-Gokina's coordinates are 33°46'9" N 73°3'56" E; it sits slightly over 1000 m above sea level.
-It sits in a valley near Monal and Talhaar, in Haripur district.
+It sits in a valley near Monal Restaurant and Talhaar, in Haripur District.

 Climate

-Gokina's climate differs from Islamabad.
-The weather is cool to cold in winters and moderate in summers, with ample sunshine during the warm season.
+Gokina's climate differs from Islamabad's.
+The weather is cool to cold in winter and moderate in summer, with ample sunshine during the warm season.